RIAEvangelist/node-phidget-API/docs/GPS.md

 The PhidgetGPS library makes for intuitive and lightning fast development without any compromise.
 For a quick start into your project see the [Basic GPS example](https://github.com/RIAEvangelist/node-phidget-API/blob/master/examples/GPS.js).

-ToDo : map out module and describe use

 ##Getting Started